-Strategy Action Items Partners and Stakeholders Timeline Educate citizens on best practices related to water quality Provide the public with information on what factors influence the quality of their water MRPC, State and Federal Agencies Ongoing Hold or participate in community events that promote best practices related to water quality 2020 Ensure availability and access to state and federal lands for future generations Educate the public on the value of state and federal lands and support organizations that are involved in their protection Encourage the development of the Rock Island Trail Work with local communities to increase and improve access to state and federal lands (i.e. County roads, stream crossings, trails, etc.) Build stronger relationships with agencies responsible for state and federal lands MRPC, State and Federal Agencies, Local Governments, Grassroots Support Organizations, other Regionals Planning Commissions Ongoing Increase availability and convenience of solid waste management Encourage/support recycling and reuse Incorporate recycling into existing and future solid waste management contracts Seek and secure financing opportunities to establish infrastructure MRPC, Solid Waste Management Districts, Local Governments, Waste Haulers, Landfill Operators, Non-profits Ongoing Encourage the development of livable communities Sharing information with cities regarding standards and the importance of livable communities Identify and share financing resources and local incentive opportunities to encourage the development of livable communities Work with communities on ADA Transition Plans MRPC, Local Governments, Developers Ongoing
+Strategy Action Items Partners and Stakeholders Timeline Educate citizens on best practices related to water quality Provide the public with information on what factors influence the quality of their water MRPC, State and Federal Agencies Ongoing Hold or participate in community events that promote best practices related to water quality 2020 Ensure availability and access to state and federal lands for future generations Educate the public on the value of state and federal lands and support organizations that are involved in their protection Encourage the development of the Rock Island Trail Work with local communities to increase and improve access to state and federal lands (i.e. County roads, stream crossings, trails, etc.) Build stronger relationships with agencies responsible for state and federal lands MRPC, State and Federal Agencies, Local Governments, Grassroots Support Organizations, other Regionals Planning Commissions Ongoing

+Increase availability and convenience of solid waste management Encourage/support recycling and reuse Incorporate recycling into existing and future solid waste management contracts Seek and secure financing opportunities to establish infrastructure MRPC, Solid Waste Management Districts, Local Governments, Waste Haulers, Landfill Operators, Non-profits Ongoing Encourage the development of livable communities Sharing information with cities regarding standards and the importance of livable communities Identify and share financing resources and local incentive opportunities to encourage the development of livable communities Work with communities on development and implementation of ADA Transition Plans Assist communities with the development and implementation of an Active Living Community of Practice Plan/Active Transportation Plan MRPC, Local Governments, Developers Ongoing